Our payment program isn’t like cash or a loan. It’s better.

 Even if the interest rates tend to be lower for home equity loans, those aren’t your only financing costs.
 You need to cover closing costs, too.
 And again, some loans come with penalties if you pay them off early.

-Some loans come with high closing costs and penalties if you pay them off early.
+Plus, some loans come with high closing costs and penalties if you pay them off early.

 Home equity lines of credit